patriciogonzalezvivo/thebookofshaders/appendix/04/README.md

 //overloaded addition
 vec2 c = a + b;     // c = vec2( 2.0, 2.0 );
 ```
-WHAT? so you can add things that are not numbers?!
+WHAT?
+So you can add things that are not numbers?!

 Yes, precisely.
 Of course this applies to all operators (`+`, `-`, `*` & `/`) but that's only the beginning.
 Consider the following snippet: